Do you need a RICS property survey?

 08/03/2020

-What is the purpose of a building survey?
+What is the purpose of a house survey?

 A property survey is a reliable, accurate and expert inspection & report on a property conducted on behalf of the buyer.
 The property surveyor will check for visible signs of problems, which may only be evident to people with the proper skills and qualifications.
 This can save the buyer from buying a house with serious issues, which may make it unsafe or diminish its value.

-You should choose a qualified surveyor with knowledge of the local environment and property market.
+You should choose a qualified surveyor with local environment and property market knowledge.

 What do surveyors do?